uofu-emb/lab10_Tyler_Shem_Aidan_C/README.md

   - Turn on the power supply.
   - Record your measurments.

-Activity 4: For each scenario, we created multiple tasks within the same file called "hello_freertos.c" and measured the power consumption of each task.
+### Activity 4: For each scenario, we created multiple tasks within the same file called "hello_freertos.c" and measured the power consumption of each task.
+We are using a 2.2k resistor

- - Task 1: Blink an LED using sleep_ms to delay iterations We observed 3.2 V between Vsys and Vgnd and ~20 micro amps flowing accross the Vgnd terminal.
+ - Task 1: Blink with Sleep
+     We observed 3.2 V between Vsys and Vgnd and ~20 micro amps flowing accross the Vgnd terminal.
      Using P = IV, P ~= 64 microWatts
+ - Task 2: Blink with FreeRTOS Task
+ - Task 3: 100% CPU Utilization
+ - Task 4: Blink with Interrupt
+ - Task 5: Sleep Demo
+ - Task 6: Dormant Demo